Bai people: Gender

 Gender roles were relatively equal in Bai society and women were not considered inferior to men.
 Having only daughters and no sons was not considered a tragedy.

 Agriculture

-Most Bai were subsistence rice farmers, but also cultivated wheat, vegetables, and fruits.
+Most Bai are agriculturalists.
+They cultivate many crops like rice, wheat, rapeseed, sugar, millet, cotton, cane, corn, and tobacco.
+However, some Bai also engage in fishing and selling local handicrafts to tourists.
+Most Bai were subsistence rice farmers, but they also cultivated wheat, vegetables, and fruits.
 Unlike the Han and most other Chinese minority groups, the Bai ate cheese and made it from either cow or goat milk.
 The leftover whey from the process of cheese-making was fed to pigs.
 Those who lived around Erhai Lake fished.